Study: Millennials Not Logging Most Hours On Social Media

 Every click, like, or swipe is adding up to hours being spent on social media.
 A new Nielsen study found that the biggest users are Gen Xers.

-The study shows Gen Xers, who range from 35 to 49 years old, logs almost seven hours a week on social media, with millennials behind them at six hours.
+The study shows Gen Xers, who range from 35 to 49 years old, log almost seven hours a week on social media, with millennials behind them at six hours.

 “My mother literally posts, shares, likes so much that my friends who she is friends with have decided to unfollow her,” said psychologist Dr. Mary Henderson.